 Click on the icon with three dots on the right-hand side of Google Chrome and select More tools → Extensions.

-A new window with extensions opens, find the plugin called Token signing and make sure that it is Enabled.
+A new window with extensions opens, find the plugin called Web eID and make sure that it is Enabled.
 This plugin is enabled by default and you cannot change it yourself!

-- If this plugin exists but its status is something other than Enabled (e.g. Disabled), contact ID-help.
+- If this plugin exists but its status is something other than Enabled (e.g. Disabled), if it doesn’t work contact ID-help.

 Step 3: Check whether using the ID-card is now possible.